MrCPJT/Antibiotic-resistance/README.md

 # Final year project
 Final year project concerned with understanding the microbial interactions between _Staphylococcus aureus_ and _Pseudomonas aeruginosa_ in co-culture.
 ## Project Details
+(Please see PDF file for additional details)

 ### Experimental Data
 - For this project I had the opportunity to work with novel _S. aureus_ and _P. aeruginosa_ mono and co-culture data.
 The data (.csv) is featured above and features a mono and co-culture case for both _S. aureus_ and _P. aeruginosa_ with each case including 6 replicates to identify any outliers.

 ### Literature review
 - Gentle introduction to general literature: key definitions (microbes, microbial communities, etc.), introduction of _S. aureus_ and _P. aeruginosa_ (what they are, why they are important, motivations behind understanding interactions between the two, etc.), background information and a brief history on microbial interactions.
+-
 ### Reproduction of literature results:
 The purpose of this step was to improve my understanding of existing models by implementing them myself.
 Not all of the points mentioned below made it into the final report but were interesting to investigate nonetheless.